mxashlynn/Yurivania-1/README.md

 This is my entry to [YuriJam 2020](https://itch.io/jam/yuri-game-jam-2020): an adventure game with a metroidvania style.

 Players take the role of Stheno, a gorgon who is hoping her girlfriend Alraune will move in with her.
-But to accomodate a plantgirl Stheno's room will need an overhaul!
+But to accommodate a plantgirl Stheno's room will need an overhaul!
 Hopefully their castle community can provide everything necessary to make a comfy space for them both....

 # How to Play 🧛‍♀️🏰